 1912 to 1914 was a true transitional period of history and my outfit, as I planned it, intends to pay homage to this.
 1912 is roughly the end of the Titanic era, in which fashion still gave a clear visual definition of who was in and who was out of money.
 1914 marks the beginning of World War I and the founding steps towards democracy of fashion and greater freedom in many realms of life.
 I realize I am riding a fine line between pre-WWI and post WWI with my outfit but it has been two years in coming, and I couldn’t be happier with my first foray into both sewing and wearing teens era fashion!
 During those two years, my outfit has been well-researched, long thought out, and lovingly worked on for a while now.
 Most all of my details are tied to a historical fact.
 Now I feel as if I have a historical statement piece with a story to tell about the history Great War.

 Of course the best way to place myself in the shoes of a woman from circa 1914 was to go all out and do my outfit authentically from the inside out.
-Yes this means the underwear, the corset and the whole bit!
-You can see my past post about the under layers here, although I have yet to post about the teens era slip I have since made to complete the underpinning ensemble.
-Without the right underpinnings my set did not have the right silhouette, nor did I have the correct posture, ahem.
+Yes, this means the underwear, the corset and the whole bit!
+You can see my past post about the under layers here, and here is the post about the teens era slip I have since made to complete the underpinning ensemble.
+Without the right underpinnings my set did not have the right silhouette, nor did I have the correct posture, ahem (as in being laced into it)!
 Wearing a long line corset does make me realize just what a no-slouching posture really is, and it makes me appreciate the comfort of actually sitting in a chair to relax, not just the dainty ‘perching’ that I do in my teens corset.
 Plus, it smoothes out all the ‘bumps’ that were undesired for the times, something which modern underwear only ‘supports’, if you know what I mean!